JackLawhorn/Heavens-Above-Gardens-Below/Posts/Pact magics.md

 ## Mechanics of a pact

-A pact, once entered into, takes form within the [[Astral Sphere]] – home of the [[Ylem]] – as a spectral connection between the [[aura|auras]] of both parties. [[Albedo]] is transferred through this connection, granting magics to one or both parties depending on the type of pact formed and the terms by which it was entered into.
+A pact, once entered into, takes form within the [[Astral Sphere]] – home of the [[Ylem]] – as a spectral connection between the [[Albedo#aura|auras]] of both parties. [[Albedo]] is transferred through this connection, granting magics to one or both parties depending on the type of pact formed and the terms by which it was entered into.

 ### Components of a pact